lindsaykwardell/hlc-nuxt/content/services/easy-access.md

 title: "Easy Access"
 ---

-Phone calls are returned the same day by Pearl or Dr. Kerry.
+Phone calls are returned the same day by our providers.
 For urgent health issues, Dr. Kerry is available by phone 24 hours a day, seven days a week.

-For non-urgent issues please use your patient portal to send messages to Dr. Kerry.
+For non-urgent issues please use your patient portal to send messages to our providers.
 She will get back to you within 48 hours.